 The University of Colorado Family Medicine Residency has two program tracks – the University Hospital track (UH) and the Denver Health (DH) track.
 Residents in the two tracks have 22 months of rotations in common.
-These rotations occur at University Hospital and Denver Health Medical Center as well as other rotation sites, so all residents get the opportunity to take advantage of these two excellent teaching sites.
+These rotations occur at University of Colorado Hospital and Denver Health Medical Center as well as other rotation sites, so all residents get the opportunity to take advantage of these two excellent teaching sites.

 DH track residents see their patients in the Lowry Family Health Center and admit their patients to Denver Health Medical Center.
 The preceptors for the outpatient practices are drawn from physicians on the medical staff unique to each site.